csabaokros/oanderHW/README.md

 Start the app and a redis container using `docker-compose up`.
 The environment variables described above can be adjusted in the *docker-compose.yml* file

+## Using the app

+The purpose of the app is to operate a redis store using an http api.

+All operations can be carried out on the `/:key` end-point:
+* `GET /:key`: Returns the JSON stored under `key` if it exists.
+Returns `204` otherwise
+* `POST /:key`: Saves a new JSON string to the store under `key`.
+If a value already exists under the key, it returns `405` with an `Allow` header stating `PUT` as a valid option
+* `DELETE /:key`: Removes a key and its value from the store if it exists and sends  `200`.
+Returns `404` otherwise
+* `PUT /:key`: Updates the JSON stored under `key` if it exists, then replies with `200`.
+Otherwise returns `405` with an `Allow` header stating `POST` as a valid option

 ## Log levels

-Log levels can be controlled by using LOG_LEVEL environment variable.
+Log levels are controlled by using LOG_LEVEL environment variable.
 The possible values are:

 * `0`: Will only log errors
 * `1`: Will show errors and warnings
 * `2`: All above, plus info lines
 * `3`: All above, plus debug lines

-Here's how to use it on a linux system:
+Here's how to use it on a linux system when running standalone:
 ```bash
 LOG_LEVEL=3 node index.js
 ```

 ## Testing

-Run `npm run test` for unit testing
+Run `npm run test` for unit testing.
+Files with the extension `.test.js` in the `./test/unit` folder will be loaded and run.